drublic/uxm-styleguides/notes.md

 - We don't have to fight over decisions if there are already good decisions made for us
 	- Especially if decisions are influenced by us

 - And so… you can become a great team as the A-Team.
+- Being friends rather than discussing and fighting